Ozzyboshi/AmigaDemo_the_crows/README.md

 The banner is stored on bitplane 5, for this reason it must be one color only (+ one color for transparency).

-When the banner overlays the bleeding man a simple trick is performed to make you believe it's going under: the palette from color 1-15 is replicated into the 17-31 palette registers.
+When the banner overlays the bleeding man a simple trick is performed to make you believe It's going under: the palette from color 1-15 is replicated into the 17-31 palette registers.
 In this way the same color is always applied, no matter if the banner is overlaying or not.
 For example, assuming this palette:
 - Color 0 - Background (whatever)